whitty/upbuild/README.md

 Invoking upbuild in the component1 directory will build the local component, then pass up the chain for the next action - relinking.

-Combine this with --ub-select to rebuild a single tage based on your location.
+Combine this with --ub-select to rebuild a single tag based on your location.
 For example assuming the .upbuild file from the @tags example, you may have the following in a target sub-directory: